 When Zeng Guofan was a young man, he followed the family rules laid down by his ancestors.
 His grandfather was a farmer who carried on the family tradition of those eight words.
 He encouraged his grandson to excel intellectually and to take the government exams to become an official.
 His intellectual accomplishments include being responsible for establishing the building of China’s first ship, setting up the first military engineering school, and arranging for the first set of Western books to be translated into Chinese and printed.

 1. Diligence and frugality are key

 Zeng Guofan placed particular emphasis on frugality and diligence.
 It is easy to go from being frugal to living extravagantly, but it is much more of a challenge to go from extravagance to thrift.
 He did not want his children and grandchildren to drift into indulgence, so he did not relent in this lesson to his children and nephews.

 A family in which everyone pursues extravagance is bound to have a family culture that leads to negative results.
 There can be unscrupulous children and grandchildren who indulge in lust and desire.
 Such a family will not be able to flourish as it will have no end of troubles.
 Only a diligent and frugal family will not be wasteful.
 When everyone is diligent, then there can be a prosperous family.

 2. Filial piety is the foundation of a prosperous family

 The most significant rule of a family is respect for parents and elders.
 When the behavior of family members lacks respect for their elders, they will be criticized in society and will not do what it takes to make a family prosperous.
-For a family to flourish it is essential to pass on the tradition of filial piety: for descendants to respect the elderly and to love the young and create an atmosphere in which the family can flourish.
+For a family to flourish it is essential to pass on the tradition of filial piety: for descendants to respect the elderly and love the young, and create an atmosphere in which the family can flourish.

 3. Harmony is the foundation of a thriving family